-- (3) These entities and individuals made a joint filing on Schedule 13G and indicated the securities (which they stated include 2,320,670 shares of Common Stock that would be received upon the conversion of 72,250,000 convertible debentures) reported are beneficially owned by one or more open or closed-end investment companies or other managed accounts which are advised by direct and indirect investment advisory subsidiaries of Franklin Resources, Inc. ("FRI").
+- (3) These entities and individuals made a joint filing on Schedule 13G and indicated the securities (which they stated include 2,344,760 shares of Common Stock that would be received upon the conversion of 73,000,000 convertible debentures) reported are beneficially owned by one or more open or closed-end investment companies or other managed accounts which are advised by direct and indirect investment advisory subsidiaries of Franklin Resources, Inc. ("FRI").
 Charles B. Johnson and Rupert H. Johnson, Jr. each own in excess of 10% of the outstanding common stock of FRI and are the principal shareholders of FRI.
-The Schedule 13G further indicates that Franklin Advisors, Inc., an investment advisor and affiliate of FRI, has sole voting power with respect to 2,725,670 shares and sole dispositive power with respect to 2,725,670 shares.
-Franklin Management, Inc., an affiliate of FRI, has sole dispositive power with respect to 5,444 shares. - (4) The Schedule 13G indicates that Nike Securities L.P. is a sponsor of several unit investment trusts which hold shares of Common Stock of the Company.
-First Trust Advisors L.P. is an affiliate of Nike Securities L.P. and acts as portfolio supervisor of the unit investment trusts which hold shares of Common Stock of the Company.
-Nike Securities Corporation is the general partner of both Nike Securities L.P. and First Trust Advisors L.P.
-Each of the above entities reported in the Schedule 13G that they share voting and dispositive power with respect to all the shares. - (5) The Schedule 13G indicates that the reporting person is a parent holding company and that the reporting entity has sole voting power with respect to 1,521,428 shares and shared dispositive power with respect to all such shares. - (6) Includes options to purchase shares under the Incentive Plan and under the Director Plan which are currently exercisable or exercisable within 60 days after the Record Date and stock units credited to certain directors under the Director Phantom Stock Plan.
+The Schedule 13G further indicates that Franklin Advisors, Inc., an investment advisor and affiliate of FRI, has sole voting power with respect to 2,706,860 shares and sole dispositive power with respect to 2,706,860 shares.
+Franklin Management, Inc., an investment advisor and affiliate of FRI, has sole dispositive power with respect to 7,140 shares. - (4) These entities made a joint filing on Schedule 13G and indicated that LaSalle Investment Management (Securities), L.P. ("LIMS") is a Maryland limited partnership, the limited partnership of which is LaSalle Investment Management, Inc. ("LaSalle") and the general partner of which is LaSalle Investment Management (Securities), Inc., a Maryland corporation, the sole stockholder of which is LaSalle.
+LaSalle and LIMS, are each registered investment advisors and have different advisory clients.
+The Schedule 13G further indicated that LIMS beneficially owns 1,747,800 shares of Common Stock and has sole voting power with respect to 49,700 shares, shared voting power with respect to 1,691,180 shares, sole dispositive power with respect to 40,700 shares and shared dispositive power with respect to 1,707,100 shares.
+In addition, the Schedule 13G indicates that LaSalle beneficially owns 204,300 shares and has sole voting power with respect to 89,000 shares, sole dispositive power with respect to 89,000 shares, sole dispositive power with respect to 15,300 shares. - (5) Includes options to purchase shares under the Incentive Plan and under the Director Plan which are currently exercisable or exercisable within 60 days after the Record Date, restricted stock granted under the Incentive Plan and stock units credited to certain directors under the Director Phantom Stock Plan.
+See also the Notes to the tables on page 3 and 9 of this Proxy Statement.